-Monthly Information Updates, correspondence, and staff presentations to the Board have highlighted relevant issues, allowed the Board to request additional information and made space for Board discussion.
-The Board had opportunities to work closely with staff on committees such as the Board Ends, MOU and advocacy.
+Monthly Board Reports from staff, correspondence, and staff presentations to the Board have highlighted relevant issues, allowed the Board to request additional information and made space for Board discussion.
+The Board had opportunities to work closely with staff on committees such as the Building Committee, Linkages Committee and Risk ad hoc Committee.